- Download our Abu Dhabi Schools Guide

 As a general rule, the best (and most expensive) restaurants in Abu Dhabi are in hotels.
 They're also the only restaurants allowed to serve alcohol.

 Local cuisine largely consists of rice and lamb dishes accompanied by salads, hummus and bread on the side.
 As Islam frowns upon the consumption of pork, very few restaurants serve the 'other white meat'.

 Bear in mind that during the holy month of Ramadan, Muslims and even some expats fast.
 One is not permitted to eat or drink in public during the day for the duration of the holiday.
 Many restaurants remain closed until evening, although those in the larger hotels still serve food.

-Lunch-time dining takes place behind covered windows in order to show respect.
+Lunchtime dining during this period takes place behind covered windows in order to show respect.
 As take-away meals are allowed, many restaurants remain partially open to provide this service, or else do home deliveries.
 The sale of alcohol is also impacted during this period, with some restaurants not serving it at all for the duration of Ramadan.

 That said, it's a great time to try local food as come Iftar (breaking of the fast), big hearty meals are often the norm.
 Lots of restaurants re-open after sunset during Ramadan, and the family-oriented vibe can make this a great month to eat out.